 Degree-seeking undergraduate students with superior academic standing are recognized each semester by the Academic Dean.
-Any day, evening or weekend student who achieves a GPA of at least 3.5 for seven or more graded hours in a single semester will be placed on the Dean's List, which is published each semester.
+Any day, evening or weekend student who achieves a GPA of at least 3.5 for seven or more graded hours in fall or spring semester will be placed on the Dean's List.
+The criteria for Summer Dean's List is achievement of a GPA of 3.5 for at least five cumulative credit hours.
+The Dean's List is published each semester.
 Any pending grades must be removed before the GPA for that semester is established.
-No student earning a grade of "U" may be on the Dean's List.
+To be eligible for Dean's List, no student may have a grade of U (unsatisfactory), I (incomplete) or WX (withdraw failing).